-When an LI mirror source using a specific service ID is created and is in the no shutdown state, the corresponding mirror destination on the node cannot be modified (including shutdown/no shutdown commands) or deleted.
+When an LI mirror source using a specific service ID is created and is in the enabled state, the corresponding mirror destination on the node cannot be modified (including not being able to use commands to administratively disable or enable) or deleted.

 In the separate mode, the anonymity of the source is protected.

 After source criterion is attached to the LI source, the following applies:

-- In SAP configurations, only modifications that stop the flow of LI data while the customer receives data is blocked unless the li-filter-lock-state is unlocked, see Configurable filter lock for Lawful Intercept. - In filter configurations, if a filter entry is attached to the LI source, modification and deletion of both the filter and the filter entry are blocked.
+- In SAP configurations, only modifications that stop the flow of LI data while the customer receives data is blocked unless the LI filter lock state is unlocked, see Configurable filter lock for Lawful Intercept. - In filter configurations, if a filter entry is attached to the LI source, modification and deletion of both the filter and the filter entry are blocked.